 It wasn't a surprise that Microsoft decided to dangle a more-money-for-more-support deal before enterprises.
 Windows 7 is expected to remain on huge numbers of PCs come the 2020 retirement, up to 34% of all Windows personal computers by Computerworld's latest calculation.

 Jan.
 15, 2020

 Somewhere near this date, Microsoft will proclaim 1909 as sufficiently tested (by consumers) and ready for wide deployment (by commercial customers).
-The September update will begin appearing on Windows 10 Pro and Windows 10 Enterprise PCs that rely on Windows Update for Business (WUfB).
+The September update will begin appearing on Windows 10 Pro, Pro Workstation and Enterprise PCs that rely on Windows Update for Business (WUfB).

 March 10, 2020

-Windows 10 2003 releases some time between this date and late April.
+Windows 10 2003 – likely tapped as "April 2020 Update" – releases sometime between this date and late April.

 April 14, 2020

 Microsoft strikes Windows 10 Home 1809, Pro 1809 and Pro Workstation 1809 from the support list on this date or later, stopping security and non-security updates to devices running what Microsoft blandly labeled "October 2018 Update."
 (The most likely alternate stop date would be May 12, 2020, which could come into play if Microsoft released 1809 after Oct.
 31, 2019.)